EFTEC/AutoLoadOne/README.md

 ## Version

+* 1.17 2020-01-26 (optional but by default), the map is compressed.
+    *  The compression has a minimum impact on runtime, it only uses a regular expression to replace a string.
 * 1.16 2019-08-04 Removed git reference.
 It's not used.
 Changed the style format to PSR
 * 1.15 2019-06-08 Removed external css again.
 Now it generates the css inside the file.
 * 1.14 2019-06-08 Fixed some bug.
 Reverted to global (const arrays are not compatible with php<7.0)
 * 1.12 2019-05-10 Added some changes pushed.
 Removed css.
 * 1.11 2019-03-04 It allows to specify the result php file.
 And some cleanups.
 Now, /namespace/nameclass:class is not considered a class
 * 1.10 2018-10-18 It solves a small bug when we load autoload.php from a different url and it calls a external and remote folder.